-Now, I know there are limits to this metaphor and that important work is still being done to reform and oversee these programs.
-And we don't have to use the word minimization, because perhaps it is too weighed down with its failure to live up to its promise in the national security space; we could talk instead about "purpose and use limitations."
+Now, I know that important work is still being done to reform and oversee the national security programs.
+We don't have to use the word minimization, because perhaps the term is too weighted down with its failure to live up to its promise in the national security space; we could talk instead about "purpose and use limitations."
 But for now I'm going to stick to minimization, not only because "purpose and use limitations" is a mouthful.

 The concept of minimization is a valuable one, reflecting important understandings that can translate to the commercial space.
 Among those: Collectors of information hold enormous power.
 Without oversight, abuse is nearly inevitable.
 Data collection must have limits.
 Data should only be collected for discrete and specific purposes.
 We should be extremely skeptical about secondary uses of data-that is, uses beyond the purpose for which the data was collected.
 Collection and use limitations can help protect people's rights.

-These lessons translate beyond the national security space into the commercial sphere.
-And, for the reasons discussed above, we should care about protection beyond traditional notions of privacy, because data can be abused in other ways.
 We should approach commercial surveillance and use of our data with the same seriousness that we have in the national security environment.
 It should not be necessary to trade one's data away as the cost of full participation in society and the modern information economy.